Moo64c/moo64c.github.io/_posts/2025-03-11-Getting-Used-to-Macs-Developer-Edition.md

 categories: ["Devlog", "how-tos"]
 date: "2025-03-11"
 tags: [MacOS, software-development]
-excerpt: Switching to MacOS: The tooling developers need when using MacOS.
-The good, the bad, and the Terminal Emulators.
+excerpt: "Switching to MacOS: The tooling developers need when using MacOS.
+The good, the bad, and the Terminal Emulators."
 ---

 Switching to Mac for the first time is a big drain on a developer's productivity.
-After almost six years, I've learned a whole lot - between grievances to workarounds, tips, tricks and a bit of software.
+After almost six years, I believe I learned quite a lot - between grievances to workarounds, tips, tricks and a bit of software.
 I decided it is time to write some of it down.

-You might have run into this page because you are making the switch yourself, probably because you are forced to do so by an employer, or you are (sanely) thinking to yourself "why not join a closed-end ecosystem of really expensive products?".
+You might have run into this page because you are making the switch yourself, probably because you are forced to do so by an employer, or you are thinking to yourself "why not join a closed-end ecosystem of expensive products?".
+Why wouldn't you, really?

-Whatever the reason, here's s a set of things to know, software and general principals that I use to be as productive as possible with MacOS.
+Whatever the reason, here's a set of things to know, software and general principals that I use to be as productive as possible with MacOS.
 These fit my use case, which is mostly keyboard-centric.
+This means as less mouse usage as possible, as using the mouse is generally slow.
 I tend to switch parts of it from time to time when I feel its no longer comfortable or slows me down.

 With that introduction out of the way, let's start with some gripes I faced when I switched: